biboyd/SALSA/docs/source/installation.rst

   $ pytest

 This test suite makes use of yt's `sample datasets <https://yt-project.org/doc/examining/loading_data.html#sample-data>`_.
-By default this sample data will be downloaded to the SALSA directory.
+By default this sample data will be downloaded to the directory from which the tests are run.
 To keep things clean, you may wish to use the provided ``tests/data/`` directory by setting yt's ``test_data_dir`` `configuration <https://yt-project.org/doc/reference/configuration.html>`_.
 For example, you can locally configure ``test_data_dir`` within the SALSA directory using: ::

   $ yt config set --local yt test_data_dir ./tests/data/

-Currently, the test suite is not written to utilize unit tests but rather regression tests SALSA's functionality wholistically.
+Currently, the test suite is not written to utilize unit tests but rather it regression tests SALSA's functionality wholistically.